 The cruise is a baby blue double-decker, possibly the biggest passenger boat on the river.
 It sails off at 8pm, making a trip up and down the river before disembarking at 10:30.
 That gives diners a nice 2.5 hours on board.

-(and no, I did not digitally change the color.
+(and no, I did not digitally change the colour.
 The sky was really that gorgeous shade of pink!)

-A colorful balloon arch welcomes people on board.
+A colourful balloon arch welcomes people on board.
 At times the staff would offer to take pictures of passengers standing underneath those balloons.

 Both indoor and alfresco dining are available.
 Seats for the alfresco area are the first to run out so it’s better to make your reservations fast!
 We neglected to make advance reservations and sat indoors instead.